-Accessible tourism is defined as tourism and travel that is accessible to all people, with disabilities or not, including those with mobility, hearing, sight, cognitive, or intellectual and psychosocial disabilities, older persons and those with temporary disabilities.
+Accessible tourism is defined as tourism and travel that is accessible to all people, with disabilities or not.
+Including those with mobility, hearing, sight, cognitive, or intellectual and psychosocial disabilities, older persons and those with temporary disabilities or traveling with a wheelchair.

-We interviewed Aaron Busch, one of our talented travel consultants here at guide me away, and an avid traveler, to get his intake on accessible travel.
+We interviewed Aaron Busch, one of our talented travel consultants here at guide me away, and an avid traveler, to get his intake on accessible travel and traveling with disabilities.

 What are some steps to consider before traveling?